taylorking/JinglesBot/README.md

 Coming Soon™

 ### What this is
-This is a port of @jonjonsonjrs fyb telegram bot.
-This version runs on AWS Lambda with AWS API Gateway, and the database runs on RDS.
+This is a port of @jonjonsonjr's fyb telegram bot.
+This version runs on AWS Lambda with AWS API Gateway, and the database runs on RDS

 ### Motivation
-I wanted to make Jon's code run efficiently with aws lambda rather than requiring an entire VM to run.
+I wanted to make Jon's code run efficiently with aws lambda rather than requiring an entire VM.

 ### Design
 Inbound